Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: INTRODUCTION

-However, the discoveries of several eccentric MSPs indicate that the nature behind recycling scenario could be more complicated than imaginary before.
-The companions of the discovered eccentric MSPs may be main sequence (MS) stars or low-mass helium WDs (\citealt{CHAMPION08}; \citealt{BARR17}; \citealt{OCTAU18}; \citealt{STOVALL19}; \citealt{ZHUWW19}; \citealt{SERYLAK22}).
-The origin of the eccentric MSPs is still unclear, although several possible scenarios are proposed.
-Generally, the proposed models refer to asymmetrical mass loss from the system or interaction between the binary MSPs and their environments.
-I) The dynamical perturbation in a hierarchical triple system ejects one member and then leaves an eccentric binary (\citealt{FREIRE11}).
-II) Due to mass loss from the progenitor system of an eccentric MSP, a circumbinary (CB) disk may form around the binary system.
-The CB disk could interact with the inner binary system, which leads to the growth of the eccentricity of the binary system (\citealt{ANTONIADIS14}).
-III) A kick from a series of asymmetrical mass ejections from proto-WD may also results in the formation of the eccentric MSPs (\citealt{HANQ21}; \citealt{TANGWS23}).
-IV) The accretion-induced collapse (AIC) of a rapidly rotating super-chandrasekhar mass WD could directly form a MSP, during which the mass loss may lead to an eccentric binary MSP (\citealt{FREIRE14};\citealt{WANGD23}).
-V) Similarly, the phase transition could occur from a rapidly rotating massive NS to a strange star, and a possible sudden mass loss during the phase transition could also produce an eccentric MSP binary (\citealt{JIANGL15}).
-VI) The large eccentricity of an eccentric MSP is resonantly driven by convective flows when a red giant convective eddy turnover time matches the tidally locked red giant's spin period (\citealt{GINZBURG21}).
+However, the detection of several eccentric MSPs suggests that the recycling process may be more complex than previously envisioned.
+These eccentric MSPs are found with either main-sequence (MS) stars or low-mass helium WDs as companions (\citealt{CHAMPION08}; \citealt{BARR17}; \citealt{OCTAU18}; \citealt{STOVALL19}; \citealt{ZHUWW19}; \citealt{SERYLAK22}).
+While several formation mechanisms have been proposed, the origin of such systems remains uncertain.
+Most models invoke either asymmetric mass loss or environmental interactions: I) Dynamical perturbations in a hierarchical triple system may eject one component, leaving an eccentric binary (\citealt{FREIRE11}).
+II) A circumbinary (CB) disk formed from mass loss in the progenitor system may interact with the inner binary, exciting orbital eccentricity (\citealt{ANTONIADIS14}).
+III) Asymmetric mass ejection during proto-WD formation could impart a kick, resulting in an eccentric MSP binary (\citealt{HANQ21}; \citealt{TANGWS23}).
+IV) The accretion-induced collapse (AIC) of a rapidly rotating super-Chandrasekhar WD could directly produce an MSP, with mass loss inducing eccentricity (\citealt{FREIRE14}; \citealt{WANGD23}).
+V) Similarly, a phase transition from a rapidly rotating NS to a strange star, accompanied by sudden mass loss, may also yield an eccentric MSP binary (\citealt{JIANGL15}).
+VI) Resonant interaction with convective flows in a tidally locked red giant, when the eddy turnover time matches the spin period, could drive large eccentricities (\citealt{GINZBURG21}).

-NS + subdwarf B (sdB) systems are getting more and more attentions on both theoretical and observational sides, and some projects have been proposed to search for NS + sdB systems for more than 10 years (e.g. \citealt{GEIER11}; \citealt{WUY20}).
-Recently, a compact binary system consisting of a MSP + a stripped helium star is reported (\citealt{YANGYZL25}).
-This MSP system is in a circular orbit, as predicted by standard recycling scenario (\citealt{GUOYL25}).
-This discovery are arousing some questions in the field now, e.g., considering that the discovery of some eccentric MSP + He WD systems challenges the standard recycling scenario, are there eccentric MSP + sdB systems?
-If yes, how many do the eccentric MSP + sdB systems exist in our Galaxy?
-What properties do they have?
-In this paper, we want to address these problems following the model proposed by \citet{FREIRE14}, which is referred as rotationally delayed AIC (RD-AIC) scenario.